Welcome to today's edition of the Rush 24-7 podcast.

 And while doing all of this, you have to make a profit.

-I would not want to be a CEO of a big automaker these days.
+I would not want to be a CEO of a big automaker these days is headed their way, given their needs.

-They're gonna have to bend over a whole bunch of times, grab the ankles for whatever sustenance they get from the government.
+They're going to have to bend over a whole bunch of times, grab the ankles for whatever sustenance they get from the government.

 Does anybody know whether Barack Obama knows how to change a tire?